kivy/kivy/doc/sources/tutorials/pong.rst

 In Kivy, a widget can react to input by implemeting the ``on_touch_down``, ``on_touch_move`` and ``on_touch_up`` methods.
-By default, the Widget class implements these methods by just calling the corropsonding method on all it's child widgets to pass on the event until one of the children returns True.
+By default, the Widget class implements these methods by just calling the corresponding method on all it's child widgets to pass on the event until one of the children returns True.

 Pong is pretty simple, the rackets just need to move up and down.
 In fact it's